chris-moreton/golfingrecord-api-php-client/README.md

-# Companies House API PHP Client
+# Golfing Record API PHP Client

+This is a PHP client for the Golfing Record API which allows users of the Golfing Record service to manage their accounts and data programmatically.

 You will need a client secret to use this client.
 As the API is current incomplete, I'm not yet giving them out.